gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

         min.cleanable.dirty.ratio: 0.001
 ```

-and run the apply which restarting the `jikkou` service:
+and apply by restarting the `jikkou` service:

 ```bash
 docker compose up -d jikkou
 ```

-and check that the topic is infact created
+and check that the topic is in fact created:

 ```bash
 docker exec -ti kcat kcat -b kafka-1:19092 -L | grep "priv\.\|pub\."
 ```

-Now we can finally create the table
+Now create the sink table:

 ```sql
 CREATE TABLE IF NOT EXISTS pay_transaction_flagged_s (